tsuru-robotics/KAME_FMU/README.md

 KAME FMU+IMU design was created in 2018.
-Tsuru Robotics holds (pending pull-request to @proficnc) a license to use patent number 10,613,526 B2 issued 7th April 2020 issued to HEX Technology Limited, HK.
+Tsuru Robotics holds (pending pull-request to @proficnc) a license to use patent number 10,613,526 B2 issued 7th April 2020 to HEX Technology Limited, HK.